bbkane/starghaze/README.md

 # stargaze

-Save information about starred GitHub repos to a CSV or JSON file, and upload CSVs to Google Sheets!
+Save information about your GitHub starred repos into Google Sheets, Zinc, and SQLite!

 Thanks to https://github.com/yks0000/starred-repo-toc for the inspiration!